Warped Tori with Almost Non-Negative Scalar Curvature: Background

 It is important to note that showing $C^{0,\alpha}$ convergence of the warping functions is equivalent to showing $C^{0,\alpha}$ convergence of the Riemannian manifolds in the doubly warped product case.

-In the singly warped product case we will not be able to show $C^{0,\frac{1}{2}}$ convergence of the warping functions but instead will be able to show $W^{1,2}$ convergence.
-For singly warped proucts it is a fact that $W^{1,2}$ convergence of the warping functions implies $L^2$ convergence of the Riemannian manifolds which will allow us to conclude the proof of Theorem \ref{MainThmCase2} by applying the recent result of the first author and Sormani \cite{BAS}.
+In the singly warped product case we will not be able to show $C^{0,\frac{1}{2}}$ convergence of the warping functions but instead will be able to show $L^p$ convergence for $p>2$ and $C^0$ convergence from below.
+By combining these estimates with Theorem 1.4 of \cite{BALp} we will be able to conclude uniform, GH, and SWIF convergence.
+We now move on to produce the estimates needed to apply Corollary \ref{SW-SmoothConvToSWIF} and Theorem Theorem 1.4 of \cite{BALp} in order to prove Theorem \ref{MainThmCase1} in section \ref{sec: Case 1} and prove Theorem \ref{MainThmCase2} in section \ref{sec: Case 2}.